thealemaster/roman/README.md

 As a Roman bookkeeper, I want to be able to subtract one number from another.
 So that I can do my work faster and with fewer mathematical errors.

+To build the solution and run the tests, from the top-level directory:
+   -> make

+To run the tests stand-alone, from the top-level directory:
+   -> ./check_roman_calculator